Connect for Health Social Prescribing

 Anyone aged over 18 who’s registered with a GP in Suffolk can access our services, but you must have a respiratory condition to sign up to Connect for Health Respiratory.
 If you’re not sure which service is right for you, call our team: 01394 332265.

-Many people feel better connected to others, see improvements to their mental and physical wellbeing, and are more confident managing long‑term health conditions.
+Many people feel listened to and feel that they matter.
+They see improvements to their mental and physical wellbeing, and are more confident managing long‑term health conditions.

-Yes, all our Connect for Health services are confidential.
+Yes, all Connect for Health services are free.

 Delivered in partnership with